manuelVo/fuzzy-robot/README.md

 - Add support for old games which put their save files into their installation folder instead of the user folder
 - Add support for games using the steam cloud
 - Add an option to revert games back from synchronized state to local saving
+- Check if a missing config file (and thus empty cloud folder string) causes odd behaviour

 ### Frontend
 - Get rid of tkinter